oracle-livelabs/database/datapump-x-platform-migration/02-preparationsource/preparationsource.md

 - Connected to the Hands On Lab

-## Task 1: Open Terminal Window, Create OS SOURCE Directory and Unzip XTTS ZIP File
+## Task 1: Open Terminal Window, Create OS SOURCE Directory and Unzip XTTS ZIP File (SOURCE)

 ### Open Terminal Window
-Open another terminal windows by clicking on the "Terminal" icon. <br> You can use this terminal window to execute all commands related to the __SOURCE__ database.
+Open another terminal windows by clicking on the "Terminal" icon. <br> Use this second terminal window to execute all commands related to the __SOURCE__ database.

 ![Screenshot of the Linux Hands On Lab Terminal icon](./images/terminal.png " ")